-Caribbean Project Management requests exemption from the following Federal Aviation Regulations (FARs) to the extent necessary to enable the requested sUAS operations for the reasons detailed below;
+KalScott Engineering requests exemption from the following Federal Aviation Regulations (FARs) to the extent necessary to enable the requested UAS operations for the reasons detailed below.

-1. 14 C.F.R.
+A. 14 C.F.R.
 Part 21 Subpart H Airworthiness Certificates

 Subpart H, entitled Airworthiness Certificates, establishes the procedural requirements for the issuance of airworthiness certificates.
-Given the size and limited operating area associated with the aircraft to be utilized.
-An exemption from Part 21 Subpart H meets the requirements of an equivalent level of safety under Part 11 and Section 333 of the Reform Act.
+Given the size and limited operating area associated with the aircraft to be utilized, an exemption from Part 21 Subpart H meets the requirements of an equivalent level of safety under Part 11 and Section 333 of the Reform Act.
 The Federal Aviation Act and Section 333 of the FMRA both authorize the FAA to exempt aircraft from the requirement for an airworthiness certificate, upon consideration of the size, weight, speed, operational capability, and proximity to airports and populated areas of the particular UAS.
 In all cases, an analysis of these criteria demonstrates that the UAS operated without an airworthiness certificate, in the proposed environments and under the conditions proposed will be at least as safe, or safer, than a conventional aircraft (fixed wing or rotorcraft) operating with an airworthiness certificate without the restrictions and conditions proposed.

-The DJI Phantom is to be operated hereunder is less than 25 pounds each including payload, carries neither a pilot nor passenger, carries no explosive materials nor flammable liquid fuels, and will operate exclusively within the parameters stated in the Operations Manual.
+The DJI Phantom, S900, and S1000 to be operated hereunder are less than 25 pounds each including payload, carries neither a pilot nor passenger, carries no explosive materials nor flammable liquid fuels, and will operate exclusively within the parameters stated in the Operations Manual.
 Unlike other civil aircraft, operations under this exemption will be tightly controlled and monitored by both the operator and under the requirements and in compliance with local public safety requirements, to provide security for the area of operation.
-Finally, these UAS, as a result of its size, weight, speed; operational capability and operation within visual sight will not create a hazard to users of the national airspace system or pose any threat to national security.
+The FAA will have advance notice of all operations via notices to airmen (NOTAMS).
+Finally, these UAS, as a result of their size, weight, speed, operational capability, and operation within visual line of sight do not create a hazard to users of the national airspace system or the public or pose a threat to national security.

-2. 14 C.F.R.
+B. 14 C.F.R.
 Part 27: Airworthiness Standards: Normal Category Rotorcraft

 14 CFR Part 27 sets forth the procedural requirements for airworthiness certification of normal category rotorcraft.
-To the extent the Petitioner's DJI Phantom would otherwise require certification under Part 27, as a rotorcraft, Petitioner requests an exemption from Part 27's airworthiness standards for the same reasons identified in the exemption request from item A. 14 CFR Part 21, Subpart H.
+To the extent the Petitioner's DJI Phantom, S900, and S1000 would otherwise require certification under Part 27, as a rotorcraft, Petitioner requests an exemption from Part 27's airworthiness standards for the same reasons identified in the exemption request from item A. 14 CFR Part 21, Subpart H.

-3. 14 C.F.R. § 45.23(b) Display of Marks; General; 14 C.F.R. § 45.27 Location of Marks; Non-Fixed Wing
+C. 14 C.F.R. § 45.23(b) Display of Marks; General; 14 C.F.R. § 45.27 Location of Marks; Non-Fixed Wing Aircraft

-Aircraft Section 45.23(b) requires markings in letters not less than 2 inches nor more than 6 inches high the words such as "limited, "restricted," and "experimental," as applicable.
-Section 45.27 requires that each operator of a rotorcraft must display on that rotorcraft horizontally on both surfaces of the cabin, fuselage, boom, or tail the marks required by§ 45.23.
+Section 45.23(b) requires markings in letters not less than 2 inches nor more than 6 inches high the words such as "limited, "restricted," and "experimental," as applicable.
+Section 45.27 requires that each operator of a rotorcraft must display on that rotorcraft horizontally on both surfaces of the cabin, fuselage, boom, or tail the marks required by § 45.23.

 Given the size of the UAS, two-inch lettering will not be feasible.
-The sUAS will also have no entrance to the cabin, cockpit, or pilot station on which the applicable words can be placed.
-An equivalent level of safety will be achieved by having any required words displayed on the aircraft, as applicable, in letters of legible size, in a location where the pilot, observer, and others working with the sUAS will see the identification.
+The UAS will also have no entrance to the cabin, cockpit, or pilot station on which the applicable words can be placed.
+An equivalent level of safety will be achieved by having any required words displayed on the aircraft, as applicable, in letters of legible size, in a location where the pilot, observer, and others working with the UAS will see the identification.
 The FAA has issued exemptions to § 45.23 in Exemptions Nos.
-10700, 8738, 10167, 10167A and 11062.
-The FAA issued an exemption to 45.27 in Exemption No.8496B.
+10700, 8738, 10167, 10167A, and 11062.
+The FAA issued an exemption to 45.27 in Exemption No. 8496B.